 14th Finance Commission recommended that the States' share in the Net Proceeds of Union Tax revenue will be 42%.
 (Operational Period - 2015-2020)

 Constitution (Eightieth Amendment) Act, 2000

-- Article 271 Surcharges on duties and taxes referred to in Article 269 and 270

-- Surcharge is solely for the purpose of Union.
+- Article 271 Surcharges on duties and taxes referred to in Article 269 and 270 - Surcharge is solely for the purpose of Union. - Need not be distributed to the states.

-- Form part of Consolidated Funds of India.

-- Article 272 Union Duties of Excise

-- Repealed